hnguy0221/bamazon/README.md

   		* If a manager selects `Add New Product`, it should allow the manager to add a completely new product to the store.

-3. bamazonSupervisor.js - Running this application will list a set of menu options:
+4. bamazonSupervisor.js (https://github.com/hnguy0221/bamazon/blob/master/assets/javascript/bamazonSupervisor.js) - It is run as `node bamazonSupervisor.js` from the command line - Running this application will list a set of menu options:

 	* View Product Sales by Department